elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 > Dirichlet distribution is the multivariate generalization of the
 >[Beta Distribution](https://elifilkegokce.github.io/beta-distribution/)!

-## 1 How is Beta Distribution defined?
+## 1 How is Dirichlet Distribution defined?

-## 2 Let's Derive the Beta Function!
+## 2 Let's Derive the PDF of Dirichlet Distribution!

-## 3 Parameters of Beta Distribution
+## 3 Parameters of Dirichlet Distribution

 ## 4 Example: Bayesian Updating